jqspa/jqspa/README.md

 ## components
 Components are spinets of functionality, think like Java applets or active X components.
 This where you should place all interactive elements of your application.
-The component implements all `__template` with some new ones and changes
+The component implements all `__Renderable` with some new ones and changes

 `add` Function
 Arguments